webapp-drupal/abtest/sites/all/modules/visitor_profile/README.md

 On time of voiting:

-1. Add form to collect personal answer after voitig - check if personal question is added show form to collect the answer and point 3 if no do only 2 point
+1. Add form to collect personal answer after voitig - check if personal question is added show form to collect the answer and point 3 if NO -> DO only 2 point
 2. Create record for the anonimous visitor - check record for the host already exists store the vote choice
-3. Add personal question to the Proifile
+3. Add personal question to the **Proifile**

+# TO DO #

-On time of creating Profile for the visitor:
+**Profile** creation on poll  - major task not done **On time of creating Profile for the visitor:**

-Fetch Host ip
+1. Fetch Host ip - almost done
+2. Record the ip in cookie if the ip dinamic (not the same ) we are checking the cookies in the browser are set or not  if YES -> get the cookies ip value if NOT - > record it in cookies and create profile
-Detect Geolocation
+3. Detect Geolocation - almost done
-Record personal question in profile
+4. Record personal question in profile - not done

+**Profile display**
+1. Queries to display profile on page - not done
+2. Theme for the profile page - not done
+3. Append records for the profile each time poll voted or pages visited - not done
+4. Extract - tags from visited pages and save to the profile - not done